cislune/DEM-Calibration-Project-Chrono/chronosetup.md

-## INSTRUCTIONS FOR SETTING UP PyChrono and PyDEME
+## Setup Instructions for PyChrono and PyDEME

 ## -1.
 NOTES